sabelle/bubbles/DEVELOPMENT.md

 ##### 4/21/19
 - [ ] remove black radial(?) line on bubbles
 - [x] make bubbles a variety of (consistent) colors and not an epilepsy-inducing disco fiasco > multiple methods?
-- [ ] i was going to add something else but i forgot // placeholder

-- [ ] movement - have different settings of movement, random, simple, etc
+- [x] movement - have different settings of movement, random, simple, etc
     * from code review have option to have bubbles all fall to bottom of screen?
 - [ ] add text >> find a way to save text inputs - .txt files?

+:sparkles: :sparkles: :sparkles:
-each call to add a bubble adds 2 different colored bubbles at once -> had an issue where every 3 bubble calls would display color and inbetween it didn't work so this is the solutionbbb
+each call to add a bubble adds 3 different colored bubbles at once -> had an issue where every 3 bubble calls would display color and inbetween it didn't work so this is the solution. wasn't able to override method to remove black line on circle because the method is interwoven with a bunch of other methods so its just plain messy, will keep working on it. added buttons that change the physics in the program (diifferent gravities).

 ##### 4/28/19
 - [ ] add background sound